 There are actual studies out there showing that it does work for hair loss and hair thinning.
 In this double-blind study, they saw increased hair growth thanks to biotin:

 While biotin is used in many creams, masks, and other topical applications for beauty products, it’s most effective when ingested.
 When choosing a biotin supplement, it’s hard to avoid binders, fillers and other added ingredients called “flow agents.”
-I always seek a handful of things when choosing a top quality health supplement.
+There are a handful of things good to watch out for when choosing a health supplement.

-A third party inspection showing purity and contamination levels is something to seek.
-Third party inspections and full disclosure of excipients (binders, fillers, flow agents) on labels are not required, so when you see a company fully declare everything on their labels, you know they’re a trustworthy brand.
-On top of being conscious of almost unavoidable nanoparticles, there are other characteristics and features I look for in any health supplement I’d use or have someone in my family use.
+These third-party inspections show purity and contamination levels.
+Full disclosure of excipients (binders, fillers, flow agents) on labels from my understanding is not required, so when you see a company fully declare everything on their labels, you know they’re a trustworthy brand.
+On top of being conscious of almost unavoidable nanoparticles, these are the features I examine for my health supplement reviews and personal purchases:

 - Quality: Independent Third Party Certifications, label accuracy, safe GMP practices, quality assurance, certified organic ingredients, reviews.
 Is there a history of happy customers and proof of the company’s products providing real benefits to its users?